uber-research/deep-neuroevolution/gpu_implementation/gym_tensorflow/atari/README.md

-License warning
+Notice
 -----------------
+The ALE/atari-py is not part of deep-neuroevolution.
+This folder provides the instructions and sample code if you are interested in running the ALE.
-The ALE is licensed under GPLv2.
+It depends on atari-py. atari-py is licensed under GPLv2.

 Instructions
 -----------------